Rental Property Calculator

 But those numbers vary by property, by neighborhood, by city.
 Higher-end properties tend to have lower relative expenses compared to lower-end properties, due to lower vacancy rates, lower crime rates, lower turnover rates, etc.

 But don’t lean on the 50% Rule when evaluating properties.
-It’s a quick shorthand, but because each property is unique, make sure you run exact numbers using the rental property calculator above.
+It’s a quick shorthand, but because each property is unique, make sure you run exact numbers using the ROI rental property calculator above.

 Group Investing in Apartment Complexes